 The basement gold vaults having varying levels of light and can be quite dark.
 They also have various sounds which may alarm some visitors.

 Old Treasury Building reserves the right to refuse admission to groups who do not meet this ratio on the day.
+Special consideration will be given due to covid related illness.

 Teachers and accompanying adults must maintain direct supervision of students at all times.
 Every adult accompanying students is required to supervise them and must have adequate authority from the school to handle groups.